le9endary/llm-diffusion-preference-optimization/README.md

 3. **Zhu, F., Wang, R., Nie, S., Zhang, X., & Wei, C.** (2025).
    LLaDA 1.5: Variance-reduced preference optimization for large language diffusion models. arXiv preprint arXiv:2505.19223

-_Note: The official code for VRPO (Variance-Reduced Preference Optimization) had not been released at the time of this implementation._

 ## Acknowledgments